gary-dalton/public-documents/content/en/blog/thoughts/privacy-data/index.md

 Quality data is accurate, timely, and complete.
 We rely on data to inform our decisions.
 Having quality data allows us to make better decisions faster and with a better understanding of all the things that might go wrong.
 Quality information is the new currency for opportunity.

 Anything that degrades the quality of the data might be considered harmful.
-Sometimes data corruption s unavoidable.
+Sometimes data corruption is unavoidable.
 A heart rate monitor may be worn incorrectly or have a power failure.
 The clocks used to record separate but related data might not be synchronized.

 It may be difficult to even know a problem exists if we do not record certain types of information.
 In 2016, I read [The Vanishing of Canada’s First Nations Women by Foreign Policy](https://foreignpolicy.com/2016/07/06/the-vanishing-of-canadas-first-nations-women-harper-trudeau-violence-highway-of-tears-indigenous/).
 This article highlighted the problem of lack of data, *"Pearce enrolled in a doctoral program in law to research missing and murdered women but soon found that “there was nothing available to the public in terms of data” because police had never published national statistics."*